 Mice (and sometimes rats)

-- A Looney Tunes cartoon featured Hubie and Bertie, two mice who, after gorging all night on cheese, realized that even looking at it made them feel sick, so feeling they now had nothing to live for, they tried to get a cat to eat them.
+- Chuck Jones' Cheese Chasers featured Hubie and Bertie, two mice who, after gorging all night on cheese, realized that even looking at it made them feel sick, so feeling they now had nothing to live for, they tried to get Claude the Cat to eat them.